Skip to main content

 There are several miles of hiking trails within the forest.
 The Ice Age National Scenic Trail travels for 31 miles through the length of the forest.
 Hiking is also available at the Greenbush recreation area (13.5 miles), New Fane area (7.7 miles), Zillmer area (11.4 miles), Butler Lake (3 miles), Parnell Tower (3.5 miles), Tamarack Trail (2 miles) and the Lake to Lake Bike Trail (6.5 miles).

-Pets are allowed on all hiking trails except the nature trails, as long as they are on a leash 8 feet or shorter at all times.
-Hiking and pets are not allowed on designated cross-country ski trails in winter.
+Pets are allowed on most hiking trails and must be kept on a physical leash 8 feet or shorter at all times.
+Pets are prohibited on marked nature trails: Spruce Lake Bog Trail, Ice Age Center Moraine Trail and the Long Lake Summit Trail.
+Hiking and pets are not allowed on designated cross-country ski trails when they are snow-covered.

 Hiking Trails